andre-krueger/hacker-news-clone-rust-graphql/README.md

 To create an admin user, run `cargo run --bin create_admin USERNAME PASSWORD`.

-To regenerate the schema on any backend change, run `cargo watch -s "(cd ../frontend; npm run download-schema)"`
+To regenerate the schema on any backend change, run `cargo watch -s "(cd ../frontend; yarn download-schema)"`

-Before running, be sure to reverse both 8000 and 8081
+Before running, be sure to reverse both 8000 and 8081 via adb reverse.

+### TODO
+- [] Check progress on this ticket https://github.com/supermacro/neverthrow/issues/212